Which Of The Following Is True About Living Wills: Complete Guide

 What Is a Living Will, Really?

 A living will is a type of advance directive.
 That’s a fancy term for a legal document that spells out your preferences for medical treatment if you become unable to communicate.
-It’s not about distributing your stuff—that’s a last will and testament.
-A living will is only about your healthcare.
+On top of that, it’s not about distributing your stuff—that’s a last will and testament.
+A living will is only about your healthcare Turns out it matters..

 Here’s the core truth: a living will kicks in when you’re incapacitated but not dead.
-Think coma, terminal illness, advanced dementia.
-It tells doctors and your family what kinds of life-sustaining treatments you do or do not want That alone is useful..
+Day to day, think coma, terminal illness, advanced dementia.
+It tells doctors and your family what kinds of life-sustaining treatments you do or do not want.

 Common treatments people specify in a living will include: